robennals/histomap/docs/overview.md

 * **Single page javascript app** - Not using React etc since we are working in SVG.
 Maybe there is a UI library we can build on, but I'm guessing we probably roll this from scratch.

+Initial data sets are focussed on the history of the united states, from 1775 to today.
+Data sets are:
+* **Wars**: E.g. the civil war, WW1/2, Vietnam war, 1812 war, Spanish-american war.
+* **Other major historical events**: Eg. the great deperession, the trail of tears, the lousiana purchase, the industrial revolution.
+* **Lifetimes of notable historical people**:  Both American and non-american - focussing on people well known today.
+Start and end are their birth and death dates.
+* **Media**: Creation dates of notable movies, books, songs etc. Particularly ones that are still very popular today and may be older than people realize.
+E.g. Back to the Future, Terminator, Star Wars.